 The PSUR must be conducted by setting out the conclusions of the benefit-risk determination, the main findings of the PMCF and the volume of sales of the device, and an estimate evaluation of the size and other characteristics of the population using the device and, where practicable, the usage frequency of the device.

 The Periodic Safety Update Report must be submitted to the Notified Body or the Competent Authority (upon request) during the conformity assessment and it is a compulsory part of the technical documentation as per article 86 of EU MDR 2017/745.
 It must also be updated as and when required.

 As per EU MDR article 86, the Periodic Safety Update Report must be prepared by the manufacturers of moderate and high-risk devices (class IIa, IIb, and III) and must be prepared for throughout the lifetime of the device, after it has been released to the market (as it requires PMS information).

 It must be submitted to the Notified body or competent authority at the time of conformity assessment and are part of the technical documentation.
-PSUR of class IIa device must be updated when necessary and at every two years.
-PSUR of class IIb and III must be updated at least annually.
+PSUR of class IIa device must be updated when necessary and every two years.
+PSUR of Class IIb and III must be updated at least annually.